DiplIngFrankGerlach/HashPrinter/README.md

     cat.
     bash-3.2$

-    (sprprog.exe is here the name if the HashPrinter executable)
+    (sprprog.exe is the name if the HashPrinter executable here)